-Little research and biodiversity monitoring have been conducted in the area.
-There are no field research stations in this part of Svalbard.
+Some research and biodiversity monitoring have been conducted in the area.
+There is no field research stations in the area.

 30. Current communications, education and public awareness (CEPA) activities related to or benefiting the site:

 e.g. visitors' centre, observation hides and nature trails, information booklets, facilities for school visits, etc. No such activities have been conducted, mainly because of the remoteness of the area and difficult access.